GoldenJayz/jankpong/README.md

 The game is just a normal half assed pong game that is fun due to it's jank bugs that I like to call mechanics.

 ## WARNING! ⚠️
-THIS GAME WILL LEGIT GIVE YOU FUCKING CANCER
+THIS GAME WILL LEGIT GIVE YOU CANCER

 ## Glitches
 There is none cause they're all <em>mechanics!</em>